Self-Portrait Yellow-Pink: Provenance

 The self-portrait was presented by Max Beckmann to his wife Mathilde, who kept it until her death in 1986.
 In 1996 it came into the possession of a Swiss private collector.

-Auction December 2022
+Auction

 That the portrait was on the market was quite a surprise, and in Germany there was no comparable work of Beckmann on sale since the end of World War II.
-At the auction its potential price was estimated between 20 and 30 million.
-The auction house Villa Grisebach in Berlin sold it in December 2022 for 20 million Euro.
-It was the highest price for any painting sold in Germany and the second highest for a painting by Max Beckmann.
+At the auction its potential price was estimated between 20 and 30 millions euros.
+The auction house Villa Grisebach in Berlin sold it in December 2022 for €20 millions.
+It was the highest price for a painting sold in Germany and the second highest price for a painting by Beckmann.
 It was purchased by Reinhold Würth, a construction entrepreneur of the Würth company.
 It was welcomed as a good addition to the other Beckmanns in the Würth collection.
 The portrait was said to be exhibited in the company's art collection and made accessible to the public for free.